BrewBlox/brewblox-documentation/docs/user/connect_settings.md

 <PlantUml src="connection_flow.puml" title="Selecting device address"/>

 `--device-serial` and `--device-host` are the most specific arguments, and will take priority.
-Note that device ID will not be checked when using these arguments.
+Note that device ID will still be checked after connection is made.

 Examples:
 ```yaml